jamie2210/CI_MS1_TBC/README.md

 13. As a returning user, I want to purchase sessions, memberships or 1-1’s.

 #### Site Owner
-14. As the site owner, I want users to easily access their account and make purchases.
+14. As the site owner, I want users to easily access their account.
 15. As the site owner, I want users to get a feel for the club and more about me.
 16. As the site owner, I want the users to be able to contact us.
 17. As the site owner, I want the user to easily book into classes.
+18. As the site owner, I want users to easily make purchases.

 ## Design